Cortana Skills Kit

 Contoso Photo to check on the status of an order and make a change, then the conversation that follows might go like this.

-User: "Ask Contoso Photo what the status of my order of photos is."
+User: "Ask Contoso Photo what the status of my photo order is."

-Cortana: "Your order of photos will be ready in an hour."
+Cortana: "Your photo order will be ready in an hour."

 Cortana: "Can I help you with anything else?"